groundy

 Frequently Asked Questions

 Q: Is Claude Code better than Copilot in 2026?
 A: Claude Code leads on complex, multi-file tasks and autonomous agentic workflows.
-With Opus 4.7 (released April 16, 2026) now in the default chain, the backing model scores 87.6% on SWE-bench Verified, second only to GPT-5.5 at 88.7%.
+With Opus 4.8 (released May 28, 2026) now in the default chain, the backing model scores 69.2% on SWE-Bench Pro, ahead of GPT-5.5 at 58.6% on that benchmark.
 Copilot leads on enterprise integration, JetBrains support, and inline autocomplete within existing IDE environments.
-Note that Copilot now also offers Opus 4.7 as a model choice inside the IDE, so the model gap has narrowed; the workflow gap (terminal agent vs. IDE plugin) has not.
+The model gap on quality benchmarks favors Anthropic’s current generation; the workflow gap (terminal agent vs. IDE plugin) remains unchanged.

 Q: Can I use all three tools simultaneously?
 A: Yes, and many developers do.
 A common configuration is Claude Code for autonomous task execution (terminal-based), plus Cursor or Copilot for inline autocomplete during active coding sessions.
 The tools serve different interaction patterns and compound rather than conflict.

 Q: Which AI coding tool is cheapest for a solo developer?
-A: GitHub Copilot Pro at $10/month has the lowest entry price (until June 1, 2026, when token-metered credits replace the flat-request allotment).
+A: GitHub Copilot Pro at $10/month has the lowest entry price, though since June 1, 2026 it bills against token-metered credits ($15 of included usage) rather than a flat-request allotment.
 Cursor Pro at $20/month and Claude Code Pro at $20/month cost twice as much but provide substantially more capability: Cursor through repository indexing, Claude Code through agentic autonomy.
-At time of writing, Copilot also maintains a free tier with limited completions.
+Copilot also maintains a free tier with limited completions.

 Q: How reliable are AI coding tools for production code?
 A: Reliability depends heavily on task complexity.
 All three tools perform well on routine tasks (completions, test generation, documentation).
 On complex architectural changes or unfamiliar codebases, human review remains essential.
 AI acceptance rates average 30% for Copilot in production workflows, meaning developers reject or significantly modify the majority of AI suggestions before shipping.